 Online resources

-- Historic England maintains an online architectural thesaurus (referred to as the "Components Thesaurus") which may be helpful when trying to describe architectural features or understand such descriptions (e.g. when reviewing Listed Building entries).
-This can be accessed at:
+• Historic England maintains an online architectural thesaurus in the form of a set of data vocabularies, which may be helpful when trying to describe architectural features or understand such descriptions (e.g. when reviewing Listed Building entries).
+These can be accessed via the following link:

 Footnotes